dorenproctor/easyexec/README.md

 `easyexec` is a simple wrapper around the built-in `os/exec` library.
 While it's very flexible, I don't find the interface to `os/exec` to be friendly enough, so I made this small library to make running external commands in Go simple.

-This library is built entirely using the core Go library.
-The only dependency is [github.com/stretchr/testify](https://github.com/stretchr/testify) for testing.
+This has 0 dependencies on third-party libraries!
+Only libraries built into the core Go library are used.

 ## Installing